 This is where I need to mention that these exhibits weren’t just rooms filled with memories of my past, as if that wouldn’t be enough.
-These were museum quality displays giving explanation into context and importance to items they were presenting.
-There was a story line to follow and it was really interesting just to walk around and read the history behind the things I loved.
+These were museum-quality displays explaining the context and importance of the items they were presenting.
+There was a storyline to follow and it was fascinating to walk around and read the history behind the things I loved.

-If this wasn’t enough Pop Culture overload, when Michael Jackson’s Thriller played on the mega big screen about 100 people stood there and watched the whole thing.
+If this wasn’t Pop Culture overload, Michael Jackson’s Thriller played on the mega big screen about 100 people stood there and watched the whole thing.

 I was only done with less than half of the museum.
 My brain almost exploded.

 This was not all of the exhibits.
 There are tons of things I didn’t take pictures of.
-I already felt like “that tourist” who took pictures of EVERYTHING.
-There were video exhibits everywhere.
+I already felt like “that tourist” who takes pictures of EVERYTHING.
+There were also video exhibits.
 You could spend hours (or a whole day if that’s your thing, and it could easily be my thing) and not see everything.
 I mean come on, this was their loading bay door.